audy/audy.github.io/content/blog/2014-12-22-RMarkdown-+-Make.md

 +++
 title = "RMarkdown + Make"
 date = 2014-12-22
+description = "A workflow for reproducible scientific analysis and publication"
 +++

 Lately, I've been using Rmarkdown + Make to perform statistical analysis and